-You can easily input your own title once you click the title bar.
-You can use this space for giving a straightforward instruction or come up with a simple name for your activity to make it more fun.
-On the other hand, the description bar can be used to give a more detailed background or instruction for your activity.
+You can easily input your own title once you click the TITLE.
+You can use this space for giving straightforward instructions or come up with a simple name for your activity to make it more fun.
+On the other hand, the DESCRIPTION can be used to give a more detailed background or instruction for your activity.

 Inserting content for your Tiles

-If you ever need to insert more pairs to match, you can click the +Add a section button and start inserting content for the left and right text bar.
+If you ever need to insert more pairs to match, you can click the +Add a section button and start inserting content for the left and right text bars.

 Setting up the timer

-Timer can help learners maintain focus and create a sense of urgency and accomplishment in finishing a game or an activity before the time runs out.
-You can set up the timer by typing in how long you want it to run in milliseconds.
-This feature is optional, and you can disable it anytime you want by ticking the 'disable' box.
+The timer can help learners maintain focus and create a sense of urgency and accomplishment in finishing a game or an activity before the time runs out.
+You can set up the timer by typing in how long you want it to run in seconds.
+This feature is optional, and you can disable it anytime you want by ticking the Disable box.